-In December 2014 the Board decided on a new long-term share-based incentive plan for the Group's senior management, with a Performance Share Plan (PSP) as the main structure.
+In December 2014 the Board decided on a new long-term sharebased incentive plan for the Group's senior management, with a Performance Share Plan (PSP) as the main structure.
 In addition, the Board decided to establish a Restricted Share Plan (RSP) as a complementary share-based incentive structure for specific situations.

+The commencement of each new PSP and RSP plan, and earning criteria for each new PSP plan will be subject to separate decision by the Board.
+The PSP consists of annually commencing performance share plans, each with a three-year earning period, and the complementary RSP consists of annually commencing restricted share plans, each with a three-year vesting period.

-The Performance Share Plan consists of annually commencing performance share plans, each with a three-year earning period.
-The commencement and earning criteria of each new plan will be subject to separate approval by the Board.
-If a participant's employment or service ends for reasons relating to the participant before the reward payment, no reward will be paid.
+The possible rewards will be paid partly in company shares and partly in cash.
+If a participant's employment or service ends for reasons relating to the participant before the reward payment, no reward will be paid from either of these plans.